ewjay/fapiwiki/FAPI_Meeting_Notes_2019-06-05_Atlantic.rst

 #219 JARM: expires_in should be a number
 -----------------------------------------------
 Brian created a pull request for this but there are some left over.
-The issue was taken by Brain.
+The issue was taken by Brian.

 #218 LoA3 requirement in part2 may be too much
 -------------------------------------------------------